thedevdojo/wave-website/content/docs/features/plugins.md

 ]
 ```

+#### The Plugin Class

 At the core of each plugin is the main plugin class (e.g., `example\ExamplePlugin.php`), which acts as the entry point for each plugin.

-> The Wave plugin system closely mimics the behavior of a Laravel package.
-The main Plug-in class extends the Laravel ServiceProvider class.

-#### The Plugin Class

 The `ExamplePlugin.php` file allows plugin developers to utilize the `boot` and `register` methods to add functionality to their application.

 1. **Boot Method** The `boot()` method is where you add the main logic for your plug-in.
 Include any functionality you'd like to enhance your application with, such as loading components, views, or routes.​